LonelySnowman/LonelySnowman/README.en-US.md

 </div>

-## 📧Base info
+## 📧Base Info

-- 🎹 General 211 college student, software engineering major in the third year.
+- 🎹 General college student, software engineering major in the third year.
 - 🎷 Since seeing senior students making cool websites, the gears of fate began to turn and embarked on the road of no return to the front of learning.

 ## 🚀Open source experience